jjhbw/GoMILP/README.md

+# Caveat
+<u>*While this project has thought me a lot, I have stopped working on it for now due to it being a significant time sink.
+Solvers are complex!
+Who would've thought that? ;)
+In its current state it only solves the most trivial of MILP problems.*</u>

 # GoMILP

-<u>*While this project has thought me a lot, I have stopped working on it for now due to it being a significant time sink.
-It currently only solves very simple MILP problems.*</u>

 The scope of this project is to build a simple, reliable *Mixed Integer Linear Program* (MILP) solver with an easy to use API in pure Go.
 Several alternatives ([1](https://github.com/draffensperger/golp),[2](https://github.com/lukpank/go-glpk),[3](https://github.com/costela/golpa)) exist in the form of CGO bindings with older LP solver libraries.
 While excellent pieces of software, I found their dependence on external libraries a big downside for use cases where maximum portability is key.